OkayHughes/open-lab-notebook/src/posts/clever_steady_state/clever.md

 Another quantity of interest: `up` is the `u` at the next timestep.

+_IF_ I want to try this with theta-l, I can use the ARKODE and sub out KINSOL to do what I want to do

 ## Case configuration
 Next up!
 Setup a sanity check case.
+Set `u = 0` to start.